-For the Endurance Group B classes, the UIM World Championship and/or Continental Championship can be composed of a minimum of one event up to a maximum of 3 events per season, named 'Rounds'.
+For the Endurance classes, the UIM World Championship and/or Continental Championship can be composed of at least one event / Round per season.

 The requests to organise these championships must be sent in due time.

 The Pleasure Navigation Commission will allocate the Championships.
 No exception is to be allowed to the preceding rule.